 Security and safety are top priorities for IATA and its member airlines.
 IATA is calling upon governments to continue to work with the aviation industry to develop appropriate measures to current evolving trends.
 See the new resolution adopted by IATA's 2017 AGM.

 While IATA recognizes that aviation security is the responsibility of governments and that industry must grant deference to the needs of appropriate authorities to act promptly when confronted with an immediate security threat or vulnerability, it also believes that it is the effective partnership of government with industry that has made the air transport system the safest and most secure form of long-distance travel.
-IATA calls on States for direct consultation with industry ensuring alternative and effective measures risk-based measures are implemented.
+IATA calls on States for direct consultation with industry ensuring alternative and effective risk-based measures are implemented.

 Closer government-to-government and industry cooperation to reduce the long-term challenges of extraterritorial measures